Unlock SEO success: Learn how we use HubSpot Marketing Hub for SEO, boost rankings, increase organic traffic, and optimize our content for success.

 Not to sound flip, but they're exactly what they sound like—links that point people inbound to a page within your domain.

-- When you leave a comment on an industry blog with a link to a relevant pillar page, that's an inbound link.
+When you leave a comment on an industry blog with a link to a relevant pillar page, that's an inbound link.

 Inbound links vs. backlinks

-Google refers to their suggested factors to remember when working on your SEO strategy as EAT SEO.
-EAT is an acronym for Expertise, Authority, and Trustworthiness.
-There is a lot that can be written about how to nurture your EAT rating, too much to include it here.
-So, what we'll say is that the #1 best practice is to continue creating content that your readers find valuable, relevant, and helpful in solving their pain points.
+E-E-A-T is an acronym for Experience, Expertise, Authoritativeness, and Trustworthiness.
+Much can be written about nurturing your EAT rating, but there is too much to include here.
+So, we'll say that the #1 best practice is to continue creating content that your readers find valuable, relevant, and helpful in solving their pain points.

-Link Profiles and other Factors to Remember
+Link Profiles and Other Factors to Remember

 And lastly, for today, content concentration is an often-overlooked factor.
 This refers to the narrowness or breadth of content topics on both your site and the linking site.
-If your company has a specific niche product or service then a link from a site with a similar niche will be weighed heavier than one from outside that niche.
+If your company has a specific niche product or service, a link from a site with a similar niche will be weighed heavier than one from outside that niche.

 The Do's and Don'ts of Inbound Link Building

-- Establish strong partnerships with sites that you want to link from.
+Establish strong partnerships with sites that you want to link from.

-- Buy links.
+Buy links.
 Ever.

-- Participate in link exchanges.
+Participate in link exchanges.
 At least, not too often.
 Again, there can be negative impacts on your link profile if you do too many exchanges.

-Inbound link building should be a part of any well-rounded content marketing and/or SEO strategy.
+Inbound link building should be a part of any well-rounded content marketing and SEO strategy.
 As with any piece of such a strategy, there are things to keep in mind as you develop yours:

-- Link building, like content marketing in general, is a long game.
+Link building, like content marketing in general, is a long game.
 You won't necessarily see results in the first few months or more.
 But once you do, they can be impressive.

-- Spending the time and energy in the beginning, to build and cultivate a strong relationship with linking sites will pay dividends in the strength of the links you'll get and the pull these backlinks will give your domain.
+Spending the time and energy in the beginning to build and cultivate a strong relationship with linking sites will pay dividends in the strength of the links you'll get and the pull these backlinks will give your domain.

-- Quality inbound links are the goal, so take your time and be sure you're getting strong links from authoritative domains that meet the same EAT standards as yours and you won't be disappointed.
+Quality inbound links are the goal, so take your time and be sure you're getting strong links from authoritative domains that meet the same EAT standards as yours, and you won't be disappointed.